mikemalinowski/qute/README.md

 Generating menu's can be tedious and involve a lot of repetative code.
 In many cases a menu is made up of either actions, sseperators or sub-menus.

-Each of these are supported by the menu generation function ```qute.menuFromDictionary```.
+Each of these are supported by the menu generation function ```qute.utilities.menus.menuFromDictionary```.
 The format of the dictionary you provide must conform to:

 `{'Label': function}` or `{'Label': dict}` or `{'Label': None}`